Links on Android Authority may earn us a commission. Learn more.

 Myth: Save battery power by killing apps or using an app killer

-Myth: Disabling services like Bluetooth and Location Services drastically improves battery life
+Myth: Disabling services like Bluetooth and Location drastically improves battery life

-This is another one of those rumors that is still sticking around because it actually used to be good advice.
-Wi-fi and Bluetooth used to latch onto your smartphone’s battery life like a vampire bat, but today they’re nowhere near so bloodthirsty.
-And location services are even leaner.
+This is another one of those rumors that have stuck around because it actually used to be good advice.
+Wi-Fi and Bluetooth used to latch onto your smartphone’s battery life like a vampire bat, but today they’re nowhere near so bloodthirsty.
+Location services are even leaner.

-It’s true that disabling all these or going into airplane mode will save some battery life.
-However, we’re talking a very tiny sliver — like half an hour over the span of an entire day, so the gains are arguably not worth the trouble.
-Leave the services that you use on the regular running all you want.
-Your device is designed to handle it.
+So while it’s true that disabling all these options or going into airplane mode will save some battery life, we’re talking a very tiny sliver — like half an hour over the span of an entire day — so the gains are arguably not worth the trouble.
+Furthermore, chipsets and technologies are more efficient every year, drawing less and less power when idle.
+So leave the services that you use on regular running all you want.
+Your phone is designed to handle it.